 The expression lazy expr returns a value v of type Lazy.t that encapsulates the computation of expr.
 The argument expr is not evaluated at this point in the program.
 Instead, its evaluation will be performed the first time Lazy.force is applied to the value v, returning the actual value of expr.
 Subsequent applications of Lazy.force to v do not evaluate expr again.
-For more information, see the description of module Lazy in the standard library (see section 20.15).
+Applications of Lazy.force may be implicit through pattern matching.